 Failing to do, or redo, the Cross Border Filing with the CAC or filing false materials will cause administrative orders to rectify, to cease transfer and/or other administrative punishments according to the PIPL.
 If the violation is sufficiently serious to constitute a crime, Exporters may bear criminal liability as well.

 The Provision is still a draft legislation, but once promulgated, it will definitely have an impact on companies with international data flows.
 We will follow this very closely and update our clients on the progress.
 We recommend companies start to review their data flows accordingly to be ahead of the legislative procedures.

 Our lawyers are here to help answering queries in this regard.
-For more information, please speak to Le Rong and Nelson Tian.
+For more information, please speak to Le Rong.